Sack of Magdeburg: Out of control

 Whilst Magdeburg was razed by the fire, many Imperial soldiers supposedly went out of control.
 The invading soldiers had not received payment for their service and demanded valuables from every household they encountered.
 There were reports of rapes and torture.

 Of the 25,000 inhabitants, only 5,000 survived, at least 1,000 of these having fled into Magdeburg Cathedral and 600 into the Premonstratensian monastery.
 Tilly finally ordered an end to the looting on 24 May, and a Catholic mass was celebrated at the cathedral on the next day.
 For another fourteen days, charred bodies were dumped in the Elbe River to prevent disease.

 Aftermath

 A census conducted in 1632 listed only 449 inhabitants.
 Much of the city remained rubble until at least 1720.

 Reactions

 After Magdeburg's capitulation to the Imperial forces, there were disputes between residents who had favoured resistance to the emperor and those who had opposed it.
 King Gustavus Adolphus joined the argument, claiming the citizens of Magdeburg had not been willing to pay the necessary funds for their defence.

-Duke Maximilian of Bavaria, president of the Catholic League, concluded a congratulatory letter to Tilly on 1 June with the wish that "the enemies, powers and forces opposing Catholicism, the only religion offering salvation, would finally be ruined".
+Duke Maximilian of Bavaria, president of the Catholic League, concluded a congratulatory letter to Tilly on 1 June with the wish that "the enemies, powers and forces opposing Catholicism, the only religion offering salvation, would finally be ruined."

 Pope Urban VIII wrote a congratulatory letter to Tilly on 18 June, saying: "You have washed your victorious hands in the blood of sinners."

-The Imperial treatment of defeated Magdeburg helped persuade many Protestant rulers in the Holy Roman Empire to stand against the Roman Catholic emperor.
+The Imperial treatment of defeated Magdeburg helped persuade many rulers to stand against the Holy Roman Emperor.